sirwettering/sirwettering/README.md

 You are required to submit the following for review:

 * The URL of the deployed application.
 * The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project. https://github.com/sirwettering/sirwettering.git
+Give the repository a unique name and include a README describing the project.
+[This is an external link to my repo] ( https://github.com/sirwettering/sirwettering.git)